Course code: ACCT-UB.0003

 - I will be using Excel 2010.
 Any version from Excel 2003 to 2010 should work for you.

-- Make sure that you can connect your laptop to the Stern wireless network.
+- Make sure that you can connect your computer to the NYU wireless network.

 Help and Office